uhyeay2/AttendanceTracker/README.md

 ### What Does This Application Allow A User To Do?

 As mentioned previously, the primary functionality for this application is to track Student/Instructor Attendance Occurences.
-However, there are several other features exposed by this Api.
-Here's a brief list of what you can do with the Api:
+However, this is many other features that were created to support that functionality.
+Below is a breakdown of the Controllers/Endpoints exposed by the Api for this application.
+This should help give an idea of what a user can do with this application.

+- Subject - A collection of related Courses.
+  - InsertSubject/
+  - DeleteSubject/
+  - GetAllSubjects/
+  - GetSubjectByCode/
+  - IsSubjectCodeExisting/
+- Course - A specific topic that belongs to a subject and could be taught by an Instructor.
+  - InsertCourse/
+  - DeleteCourse/
+  - GetCourseByCourseCode/
+  - IsCourseCodeExisting/
+  - UpdateCourse/
+- Student - An individual who would attend a CourseScheduled to be taught by an Instructor.
+  - InsertStudent/
+  - DeleteStudent/
+  - GetAllStudentsPaginated/
+  - GetStudentByStudentCode/
+  - GetStudentsByName/
+  - IsStudentCodeExisting/
+  - UpdateStudent/
+- Instructor - An individual who would teach different Courses.
+  - InsertInstructor/
+  - DeleteInstructor/
+  - GetInstructorByInstructorCode/
+  - IsInstructorCodeExisting/
+  - UpdateInstructor/
+- CourseScheduled - A Course that an Instructor is Scheduled to teach between a specified time period.
+  - InsertCourseScheduled/
+  - DeleteCourseScheduled/
+  - GetCourseScheduledByGuid/
+- StudentCourseScheduled - A CourseScheduled to be taught by an Instructor that a Student has signed up for.
+  - InsertStudentCourseScheduled/
+  - DeleteStudentCourseScheduled/
+  - GetAllStudentCourseScheduledByStudentCode/
+  - GetStudentCourseScheduled/
+- StudentAttendanceOccurence - An Occurence where a Student has missed a day for a specific Course they have Scheduled to attend.
-- Subjects: Create/Read/Delete
+  - InsertStudentAttendanceOccurence/
-- Courses: Create/Read/Update/Delete/IsExistingByCode
+  - DeleteStudentAttendanceOccurence/
-- Students: Create/Read/Update/Delete
+  - GetSTudentAttendanceOccurence/
+- Logs - At this time only Response Times are logged.
-- Instructors: Create/Read/Update/Delete
+  - GetAllLoggedResponseTimes/
-- CoursesScheduled: Create/Read/Delete
+  - GetResponseTimeDetails/

 #### [Return To Table Of Contents](https://github.com/uhyeay2/AttendanceTracker/blob/main/README.md#table-of-contents)